hoopahmadness/bingo-tool/README.md

 4) Run the command `bingo-tool` to create a blank config file
 5) Open the config file and fill it out according to the README
 6) Run the command `bingo-tool` again to consume the config and generate your boards.

+## Known pain points
+- Right now this is a simple cli tool that I'm not packaging, so to use it you'll need to install Go and build my tool yourself, then run it from the terminal.
+Or ask a friend to do it for you!

+- Configuration for a board includes painstakingly recording the locations of 3 points on your template board.
+You only have to do it once unless your template changes.

+- This tool does NOT work with bingo boards that have column/row widths/heights that change.
+Each tile can be any sized rectangle but they all have to be the same size; same goes for the margins between tiles.

+- User has to manually open a text file and add the appropriate details while maintaining the JSON format

+- Right now we're PNG only because that's what my friends and I use /shrug I don't think any of these is very difficult to work around but I acknowledge that the lack of packaging and user experience polish might be a turn off for some people.